KLisabeth/flex-panel-gallery/README.md

 # About

 Template was made from [this](https://www.youtube.com/watch?v=9eif30i26jg&list=PLu8EoSxDXHP6CGK4YVJhL_VWetA865GOH&index=5) video tutorial of **Wes Bos**.
-It is about how to use **Css transitions**, and also about **nested flexbox containers and items**.
+It is about how to use **Css transitions**, and about **nested flexbox containers and items**.
 Also we got here JS to get it interactive.

 # Inside